apache/flink/docs/dev/table/common.md

 <div data-lang="scala" markdown="1">
 {% highlight scala %}

-// create a TableEnvironment for specific planner batch or streaming val tableEnv = ... // see "Create a TableEnvironment" section
+// create a TableEnvironment for batch or streaming execution val tableEnv = ... // see "Create a TableEnvironment" section

 // create an input Table